mucsci-students/2025fa-420-FloatingPointErrorists/README.md

 * Adapter:
     * The schedules are either loaded as a JSON or CSV, but they are operated on as CourseInstanceJSON objects.
 So we have a class that will convert the schedules into lists of CourseInstanceJSON so they can be presented in a readable format.
     * File: scheduler_handler.py
-* Command:
+* Factory:
-    * We needed to queue up multiple schedules to be created
+    * We need to generate a list of StructuredTools that the AI can call to modify the json config file.
+So we have a factory that will create those given preexisting functions.
-    * File: generator_controller.py
+    * File: langchain_client.py
 * Memento:
     * We wanted to be able to undo and redo changes to the json config file, so we implemented the memento design pattern to store previous states of the json config.
     * File: json_config.py